-Until it’s unremarkable for a dad to be equally involved in domestic life, it will remain remarkable for a woman to play an equal in the workforce.
+Until it’s unremarkable for men to be equally involved in domestic life, it will remain remarkable for women to play an equal in the workforce.
 This forum gets to the heart of what stands in our way to achieving a level playing field in the workplace – and it starts right here, at home.

 TOPIC IN BRIEF

-The tired and outdated breadwinner model is just as limiting for men as it is for women.
+The outdated breadwinner model is just as limiting for men as it is for women.
 The pressure men feel to provide for their families means they work long hours and miss out on time with their children in the name of economic security.
-Mothers meanwhile face slower career progression because of time spent out of the workforce and spending a greater proportion of their time performing unpaid (and undervalued) work outside the home.
+Mothers meanwhile face slower career progression and lower earnings because of time spent out of the workforce and spending a greater proportion of their time performing unpaid (and undervalued) work outside the home.

 In this forum we mount a case, backed by evidence and expert perspectives, that we will not achieve true equality in the workforce until there is true domestic equality.
 You can put in place all the workplace leave policies and affirmative action plans that you want, but until we tackle pervasive biases head-on, true equality will remain a fantasy.
 Making dads equal parents is the straightest and fastest road to workplace equality.